easemob/easemob-uikit-react/docs/en/uikit_introduction.md

 ### Modify the theme

+1. You can set the theme.primaryColor in the Provider component to set the primary color of the UIKit.

-The UIKit style is developed using the SCSS framework and defines a series of global style variables, including but not limited to global styles (the primary color, background color, rounded corners, borders, and font size).
+2. The UIKit style is developed using the SCSS framework and defines a series of global style variables, including but not limited to global styles (the primary color, background color, rounded corners, borders, and font size).

-For how to modify the theme, see the [Github URL](https://github.com/easemob/Easemob-UIKit-web/blob/dev/docs/theme.md).
+For how to modify the theme, see the [Github URL](https://github.com/AgoraIO-Usecase/AgoraChat-UIKit-web/tree/UIKit-1.2/docs/en/theme.md).

-If the above three UIKit customization methods cannot meet your requirements, you can also locate the elements to overwrite the style of UIKit.
+If the above three UIKit customization methods cannot meet your requirements, you can also find the elements to overwrite the style of UIKit.